Claus Spreckels: Early business ventures

 In 1854, Claus and his family left Charleston for New York City, where he operated a grocery with his brother-in-law, Claus Mangels.
 In 1855, he was visited by his younger brother Bernhard, who operated a grocery store in San Francisco and was en route back to their home town of Lamstedt to marry.
 Bernhard regaled Claus with stories about the city and its booming post-Gold Rush economy.
 Already disliking New York City and sensing an opportunity, Spreckels soon sold his share of the grocery business there to his brother-in-law and bought out Bernhard's San Francisco grocery, relocating there with his family in 1856.

 Albany Brewery advertisement.
 From: Langley's San Francisco Directory for 1874.

 After about a year of operating a successful grocery in San Francisco, he again grew restless with the lack of growth opportunity in that line of business.
 Noting the generally poor quality of San Francisco "quick-brewed beer" of that time, he saw brewing as an industry with strong growth potential.
 He partnered again with Claus Mangels and with a younger brother, Peter Spreckels, to start a brewery and sold off his grocery business soon after.
 Spreckels and his partners opened the Albany Brewery on Everett St near Fourth Street (now Yerba Buena Gardens) in 1857, and soon afterward opened a saloon, the Albany Malt House, across the street.
 The brewery's first product was a cream ale, but later added a German-style lager and a steam beer, which, by some accounts, introduced steam beer to California.

 Brewing proved a sometimes difficult line of work.
 Beermaking required constant monitoring for temperature, something that might be ignored when a shift change happened, requiring Spreckels to come in late at night and monitor the process himself.
 He later stated that he often slept no more than four hours per day for months on end.
-The brewery and saloon were successful and became the second largest brewery in San Francisco, but never managed to surpass competitor John Wieland's operation for the top position.
+The brewery and saloon were successful and became the second largest brewery in San Francisco, but never managed to surpass competitor John Wieland's Philadelphia Brewery for the top position.
 Spreckels himself never made more than a modest income after splitting the earnings with his partners.